green-coding-solutions/documentation/content/en/docs/measuring/advanced-instrumentation.md

 - Unclear if it can load other kernels or kernel modules

 **Note**: Currently in alpha and not officially supported.
 Ping us if you want to help developing this feature to a stable version :)

+## Docker Rootless

+*Docker Rootless* is the endorsed default runtime configuration of the *runc* runtime that ships with *docker* and is officially endorsed by GMT.

+Making containers rootless comes with some trade-offs:

+### Pros

+- Higher security.
+If containers are escaped no true root is possible
+- No *bridges* or *nftables* rules are created and might pollute host networking rules

+### Cons

+- Docker networking is completely done in user space via *slirp4netns* and thus very inefficient
+- Configuration of *slirp4netns* is another tool to learn to create custom networking rules for docker containers

 ## More runtimes?